quantumlib/Stim/README.md

     Allows the frame simulator to start immediately, without waiting for a reference sample from the tableau simulator.
     If this assertion is wrong, the output samples can be corrected by xoring them against a valid sample from the circuit.
     Requires measurement sampling mode.
+- `--append_observables`:
+    Requires detection event sampling mode.
+    In addition to outputting the values of detectors, output the values of logical observables built up using `OBSERVABLE_INCLUDE` instructions.
+    Put these observables' values into the detection event output as if they were additional detectors at the end of the circuit.
 - `--prepend_observables`:
     Requires detection event sampling mode.
-    In addition to outputting the values of detectors, output the values of Assume that a valid reference sample is for all measurements to return 0, so that the frame simulator can start running immediately (without waiting for a reference sample from the tableau simulator).
+    In addition to outputting the values of detectors, output the values of logical observables built up using `OBSERVABLE_INCLUDE` instructions.
+    Put these observables' values into the detection event output as if they were additional detectors at the start of the circuit
 - `--in=FILEPATH`:
     Specifies a file to read a circuit from.
     If not specified, the `stdin` pipe is used.